|

 ADIF file format.
 For example if you have LOGEQF you may export the data

-to ADIF and directly import that contact data into the Century Club Logger.
+to ADIF and directly import that contact data into the N7XG Logger.

 If you are using Microsoft Excel to keep track of your contacts you may